rahulvenugopal/haveyoumetrahul/content/research/Interns/index.en.md

 ##### [Neetu M](https://www.linkedin.com/in/neetu--m) `2024` Project staff in Dept. of Psychiatry, NIMHANS `Co-mentored with Dr. Arun`

-Neetu has interests in analytics, microstates in EEG.
+Manipal Institute of Regenerative Medicine, Manipal Academy of Higher Education (MAHE), Bengaluru.
+Neetu has interests in analytics, microstates in EEG and did her masters dissertation analysing Schizophrenia dataset.

 *Neetu did her masters dissertation on EEG Microstates, Schizophrenia and Polysomnography*